Triangle Area Calculator (base and height)

 Use Heron’s formula instead, which works from the three sides alone.
 Or use the SAS formula: A = ½ × a × b × sin(C), where C is the angle between sides a and b.

-You’re cutting a triangular party banner.
+You are cutting a triangular party banner.
 Base 36 in, height 24 in.
 Area = 0.5 × 36 × 24 = 432 sq in = 3 sq ft.
-Add 2 inches of seam allowance on each edge and the actual fabric you cut is larger.
+Add 2 inches of seam allowance on each edge and the fabric you actually cut is larger.